AninditaBasu/pithos/troubleshooting.md

 {% include admonition.md %}

-I can't open the chest.
+I can't open the chest
 : Find the key.
 If the key is missing, take a crowbar and prise open the lid.

-My letter was washed out by a cloudburst.
+My letter was washed out by a cloudburst
 : Write the letter again.
 Then, rub a piece of wax all over it.